LongGian/telecom-homeworks/README.md

 # Telecommunications Project Repository

 Welcome to our repository showcasing two successfully completed projects in the field of telecommunications.
-As a team, we have created a network using ns-3, implemented in C++, and utilized Wireshark to analyze the packet flow during the simulation.
+As a team, we have created a network using ns-3, implemented in C++, and used Wireshark to analyze the packet flow during the simulation.
 Our main focus was on calculating key parameters such as throughput and round-trip time (RTT).

 Through the power of ns-3, we designed and simulated a network scenario, carefully configuring various network elements and protocols.
 We leveraged the flexibility and extensibility of the ns-3 framework to create a realistic network environment.